General Depreciation System - Explained

 The difference between the above two depreciation systems is the number of years you decide to depreciate an asset.
 Note that the general depreciation system usually uses a recovery period that is shorter compared to the alternative depreciation system.
 However, there are particular assets which have a similar recovery period when applied under either of the two systems.
 Examples of assets that have the same recovery period under any of the two systems are cars, computers and light-duty Lorries.
 The recovery period of these assets is 5 years if applied under either of the systems.

-References for General Depreciation System - GDS
+Academic Research on General Depreciation System - GDS